 - Your contact information.
 Provide us with a telephone number and email address.

 - Copies of supporting documentation such as doctor’s letters/bills, death certificate, obituary, police reports etc.

 Submitting Your Appeal

-You must submit your appeal via email (remember to attach any supporting documentation) to SAPappeal@bac.edu by the cutoff date listed on your Satisfactory Academic Progress letter.
+A student must submit your appeal via email (remember to attach any supporting documentation) to SAPappeal@bac.edu by the cutoff date listed on his/her Satisfactory Academic Progress letter.
 Appeals sent to any other email address will not be reviewed by the Financial Aid Review Committee.

 After Submitting Your Appeal

-Your appeal will be reviewed within 2 weeks of the deadline listed to submit your appeal.
-The review of your appeal may take longer during peak periods.
-You will be notified via your Belmont Abbey College email account of the committee’s decision.
+The appeal will be reviewed within 2 weeks of the deadline listed to submit the appeal.
+The review of the appeal may take longer during peak periods.
+The student will be notified via his/her Belmont Abbey College email account of the committee’s decision.
 The decision of the committee is final.